 Fiscal year-end (this is almost always the calendar year)

-Desired reporting period—annually is almost always easier, unless you’re afraid you’ll spend the tax if it’s burning a hole in your account if you don’t pay it immediately, in which case quarterly is best
+Desired reporting period — annually is almost always easier, unless you’re afraid you’ll spend the tax if it’s burning a hole in your account if you don’t pay it immediately, in which case quarterly is best

-The CRA will send you a letter in the mail with your number, or, if you’re signed up for MyCRA online account, they’ll post it there.
+The CRA will send you a letter in the mail with your number, or, if you’re signed up for a MyCRA online account, they’ll post it there.
 Simply add it to invoices and start charging.